Research Activities, July 2013

-Antitumor necrosis factor-alpha therapy boosts rate of mycobacterial diseases in patients with rheumatoid arthritis
+Antitumor necrosis factor-a therapy boosts rate of mycobacterial diseases in patients with rheumatoid arthritis

 Some of the 2 million patients in the United States who have rheumatoid arthritis (RA), an autoimmune inflammatory disease, are treated with antitumor necrosis factor (anti-TNF) therapy, which suppresses the immune system.
 A new study found that rates of tuberculosis (TB) and nontuberculous mycobacterial (NTM) disease among anti-TNF therapy users to be fivefold to tenfold higher than disease rates seen in patients with RA not taking these drugs and the general population.

 The researchers advise clinicians to continue to screen for TB prior to use of anti-TNF therapy and to remain vigilant for the presence or development of NTM disease in patients who use these therapies.
 They identified 8,418 patients belonging to the Kaiser Permanente Northern California (KPNC) health maintenance organization, who received anti-TNF therapy between the beginning of 2000 and the end of 2008.
 They found that 61 percent of these patients had diagnosis codes for RA in their medical records; 64 percent were women, and 61 percent were non-Hispanic whites.
 Within this group, the researchers identified 16 patients who developed TB at a median of 670 days after starting anti-TNF therapy, and 18 patients who developed NTM infections at a median of 1,027 days after starting this therapy.